Salvator Mundi (Leonardo): Attribution

+Full attribution to Leonardo

 About a year into her restoration effort, Dianne Dwyer Modestini noted that colour transitions in the subject's lips were "perfect" and that "no other artist could have done that".
 Upon studying the Mona Lisa for comparison, she concluded that "The artist who painted her was the same hand that had painted the Salvator Mundi".
 Since then, she has disseminated high-resolution images and technical information online for the scholarly community and public.

 In 2006 Nicholas Penny, director of the National Gallery, wrote that he and some of his colleagues considered the work an autograph Leonardo, but that "some of us consider that there may be [parts] which are by the workshop".
 Penny conducted a side-by-side study of the Salvator Mundi and the Virgin of the Rocks in 2008.
 Martin Kemp later said of the meeting, "I left the studio thinking Leonardo must be heavily involved", and that "No one in the assembly was openly expressing doubt that Leonardo was responsible for the painting."
 In a 2011 consensus decision facilitated by Penny, the attribution to Leonardo was agreed upon unequivocally.
 By July 2011, separate press release documents were issued by the owners' publicity representative and the National Gallery, officially announcing the "new discovery".

 Once it was cleaned and restored, the painting was compared with, and found superior to, twenty other versions of the composition.
 It was on display in the National Gallery's exhibition Leonardo da Vinci: Painter at the Court of Milan from November 2011 to February 2012.
 Several features in the painting have led to the positive attribution: a number of pentimenti are evident, most notably the position of the right thumb.
 The sfumato effect of the face—evidently achieved in part by manipulating the paint using the heel of the hand—is typical of many works by Leonardo.
 The way the ringlets of hair and the knotwork across the stole have been handled is also seen as indicative of Leonardo's style.
-Furthermore, the pigments and the walnut panel upon which the work was executed are consistent with other Leonardo paintings.
-Additionally, the hands in the painting are very detailed, something for which Leonardo is known: he would dissect the limbs of the deceased in order to study them and render body parts in an extremely lifelike manner.
+The pigments and the walnut panel upon which the work was executed are consistent with other Leonardo paintings.
+The hands in the painting are very detailed, something for which Leonardo is known: he would dissect the limbs of cadavers to study them and rendered body parts in an extremely lifelike manner.

 One of the world's leading Leonardo experts, Martin Kemp, who helped authenticate the work, said that he knew immediately upon first viewing the restored painting that it was the work of Leonardo: "It had that kind of presence that Leonardos have ... that uncanny strangeness that the later Leonardo paintings manifest."
 Of the better-preserved parts, such as the hair, Kemp notes: "It's got that kind of uncanny vortex, as if the hair is a living, moving substance, or like water, which is what Leonardo said hair was like".
 Kemp also states: